 Although Nicola is getting used to the people north of the Darunch mountains being friendly, she never expected this.
 It’s too much, she’s so happy she sits there crying.
 Isobelle moves over, and gives her a hug while they just sit there until Nicola settles down.

 Gordie says, “I think we can take that as a yes.
 I think it best we change your name to make it harder for your father to find you.
 May I suggest Victoria Nemo, Vicky for short.”
-Gordie had been listening to a talking book of Jules Verne’s ‘20,000 Leagues Under the Sea’ and checked out the name Nemo.
+Gordie had been listening to a talking book of Jules Verne’s ‘20,000 Leagues Under the Sea’ and he checked out the name Nemo.
 It’s from Latin, meaning ‘no one,’ and it sounds nice as well.
-Nicola agrees.
+Nicola agrees with the new name.
 The next day Victoria ‘Vicky’ Nemo is registered at the View Port School.
 Vicky and Isobelle become so close they’re like alter egos, it’s hard to find one without the other nearby.
 Everyone acts as if Vicky is an adopted member of the family.
 Life is very good for Vicky.

 The Past Arrives

-Gordie uses his mobile phone to ring his mother, and informs her of the incident.
+Gordie uses his mobile phone to ring his mother, and he informs her of the incident.
 She makes some inquiries.
-She calls him back with the information Vicky’s mother’s parents died last year, and left her mother a sizeable fortune.
-Her mother argued with Roberto, signed the fortune over to a trust fund for Vicky, then told the police all she knew about Roberto’s criminal activities plus those of his brothers.
+She calls him back with the information Vicky’s mother’s parents died last year, and they left her mother a sizeable fortune.
+Her mother argued with Roberto, signed the fortune over to a trust fund for Vicky, then she told the police all she knew about Roberto’s criminal activities plus those of his brothers.
 The brothers had Angela killed.
 The police have the evidence on them doing that, they’ve been tried, convicted, sentenced to death, and are waiting on an appeal to the King.
 Gordie thanks her.
 He suggests Vicky should be ill, and miss school for a few days; his mother agrees with him.

 Leaving the VPI office Gordie goes looking for Roberto.
 He finds him hiding at the entrance to an alley on the other side of the square.
 Gordie takes up a position to watch him.
 An hour later Roberto walks toward the edge of town, and Gordie follows him to a caravan hidden in trees about eight hundred metres outside of town.
 Roberto is greeted by a woman of Mexican descent.
 Gordie takes a photo of them with the camera in his mobile phone.

-Gordie goes home, and shows the photo to his mother.
+Gordie goes home, and he shows the photo to his mother.
 She runs a check through the clan security system.
 The woman is Tequi Sanchez, the woman Roberto took up with when Angela went to prison.

-A little after sunset that night Gordie dresses in warm, dark grey clothing, and sneaks out of Far View, the clan residence to avoid having his security team go with him.
-At Roberto’s caravan he takes a recorder out of his bag, and attaches a condenser microphone to the window of the main section.
-He plugs in an earpiece, and listens to their talking while he records it.
+A little after sunset that night Gordie dresses in warm, dark grey clothing, and he sneaks out of Far View, the clan residence, to avoid having his security team go with him.
+At Roberto’s caravan he takes a recorder out of his bag, and he attaches a condenser microphone to the window of the main section.
+He plugs in an earpiece, and he listens to their talking while he records it.
 Very little of interest is being said, so he lies down.
 Twenty minutes later a car drives up, and its lights shine on his hiding place when it drives around the caravan.
 The occupants don’t see Gordie, because he’s lying down, so he merges with the grass and the general shadows.
 Three men get out of the car to walk into the caravan.
 Roberto greets two by name, and is introduced to the third.
 The men want to know why Roberto wishes to see them.

 Roberto explains about his need to get control of his daughter, and to see to it she provides him with an income until she turns twenty-one.
 At which point she needs to die without writing a will so he can inherit the extensive estate which she inherited from his dead wife, Angela.
 The men again asks why they’re here, and what’s in it for them.
 He explains a friend had seen his daughter in View Port, so he came here.
-He saw her briefly yesterday, but was unable to get to her.
+He saw her briefly yesterday, but he was unable to get to her.
 However, when he can he’ll kidnap her to hand her over to the men.
 They’re to use her as a child star in their illegal porn films in any way they want, rape or whatever, so long as she stays alive until a few months after her twenty-first birthday, and they pay him well for her ‘employment.’
-One of the men objects to this, and starts to leave.
+One of the men objects to this, and he starts to leave.
 The others take him prisoner, and tie him up while they tell him they’re sorry he didn’t work out as their new film director.
 However, they’ll still make a profit by using him as a male star in a snuff film.

 The men ask Roberto why he doesn’t care about his daughter.
 He explains he’s infertile, and Nicola was born after his girlfriend got pregnant at a party.
 He’d got her drunk, and a friend paid him to have unprotected sex with Angela while she was drunk.
 So she’s not his daughter, but she can be his meal ticket.
 After some more discussion the men agree to a price for Nicola to be their new girl star.
 They leave the caravan, and carry their prisoner to the car, dumping him in the trunk.
 One stands by the car lighting a cigarette while the other goes back to speak to Roberto about delivery arrangements.

-Leaving the recorder on the ground Gordie unplugs his earpiece, stands, and walks around to the back of the caravan.
+Leaving the recorder on the ground Gordie unplugs his earpiece, stands, and he walks around to the back of the caravan.
 Standing in the shadow of the caravan the bright moonlight gives him a clear view of the man at the car from behind.
 Taking out a finger knife he throws it at the man, a perfect throw.
 The man drops like a stone.
 The knife’s buried to the hilt in the back of his neck, severing his spinal column.
-Gordie darts over, and withdraws the knife.
-Rolling the man over he can see the look of horror on the man’s face when he realises he’s dying, and can’t do a thing about it.
-Gordie takes the pistol out of the man’s belt, and turns toward the caravan entrance.
-He squats down, and waits.
+Gordie darts over, and he withdraws the knife.
+Rolling the man over he can see the look of horror on the man’s face when he realises he’s dying, and he can’t do a thing about it.
+Gordie takes the pistol out of the man’s belt, and he turns toward the caravan entrance.
+He squats down, and he waits.